Qurila/extended_mod_descriptions/item_overhaul.md

     <summary><img src="./doc/item_overhaul/cultural/icon_nadaskys_sword.png" alt="If you are reading this, there is an error." width="20" />Battle of Trelawney</summary>
       <img src="./doc/item_overhaul/cultural/trelawney.png" alt="If you are reading this, there is an error." />

-      **If the vehicle upgrades has been transferred from the Skull and Bones set, it will be adjusted.**
+      **If the vehicle upgrades has been transferred from the Skull and Bones set, they will be adjusted.**

       <img src="./doc/item_overhaul/cultural/trelawney2.png" alt="If you are reading this, there is an error." />
     </details>